 - Community Hiring Events (2/26/18)

 - “Chatham’s Whitney Young Library Opens After $12 Million Makeover, Now Offers 3D Printing, Recording Studio And More” Block Club Chicago (1/11/19)

 - Mayor Rahm Emanuel and Chicago Public Library to Celebrate Opening of the Whitney Young Branch

 - Mayor Emanuel and Chicago Public Libraries Break Ground on the Renovation of Whitney M. Young, Jr. Library

 - PBC Approves Minority Business Enterprise Architectural Firm to Complete the Whitney Young Branch Library Renovation and Expansion

 - Mayor Emanuel Announces Renovation and Modernization of Whitney M. Young, Jr. Library

-- Public Building Commission of Chicago Wins Award for its Environmental Program
+- Public Building Commission Wins Award for Environmental Program